andreobriennz/skeleton-flexbox/README.md

-# skeleton-flexbox (v3.0.0-alpha.1)
+# skeleton-flexbox
+v3.0.0-alpha.1

 ## Setup
-skelton-flexbox modernises the popular Skeleton boilerplate by replacing its traditional grid system with Flexbox-Grid (http://flexboxgrid.com), and updating Normalize to version 8
+skeleton-flexbox modernises the popular Skeleton boilerplate by replacing its traditional grid system with Flexbox-Grid (http://flexboxgrid.com), and updating Normalize to version 8

 Simply add one of the CSS or SCSS files in the dist/ directory to your project (dist/skeleton-flexbox.min.css is recommended for production)